 So, I bet you never stopped to consider what Cinco de Mayo really is and truthfully I hadn’t really known myself until yesterday.
 It is actually celebrated more in the US by Mexicans and Americans alike than it is in Mexico.
 The holiday is the celebration of a victory during the Battle of Puebla, which took place on May 5, 1862 against the French army.
 However, it was a a short-lived victory as the French army eventually went on to take much of Mexico and Mexico City in reparation for war debts.

-Today in the US and the small town of Pueblo, Mexico there are parades and festivals with traditional Mexican food and beer on hand.
+Today in the US and the small town of Pueblo, Mexico there are parades and festivals with traditional Mexican food and beer on hand (and I’m sure a few margaritas).
 It is now more about celebrating the Mexican way of life than about the long ago battle.

 So in honor of Mexican St. Patrick’s Day I wanted to make a homemade healthier margarita without the bottled mixes and added sugars.
 Celebrate with a margarita and one of our favorite south of the border dishes like beef enchiladas, fish tacos and gaucamole.